armory/docs/content/en/docs/armory-admin/notifications-slack-configure.md

 ## Invite the bot to a channel

-Spinnaker only requires to be able to publish on a channel to interact with Slack.
+Spinnaker only requires publishing on a channel to interact with Slack.
 All you have to do is connect to a channel or create a new channel and name the bot you’ve just created.
 Slack will propose to invite the bot.
 Accept the invitation.

 ## Register the Slack token with Spinnaker

 You are now ready to configure Spinnaker with the bot you’ve just registered.

-**Operator**
+{{< tabs name="register" >}}
+{{% tab name="Operator" %}}

 Add the following snippet to the `SpinnakerService` manifest: